-During divorce proceedings, certain marital issues can be addressed and negotiated between disputing spouses.
-In many cases, one of these issues is alimony, also known as spousal support.
-If you are filing for divorce in Will County or anywhere else in the state of Illinois, an experienced Will County maintenance lawyer could be of assistance with seeking support from your spouse.
+During divorce proceedings, certain marital issues are often addressed and negotiated between disputing spouses.
+In many cases, one of these issues is alimony, also known as spousal support or spousal maintenance.
+If you are filing for divorce in the state of Illinois, our experienced attorneys could assist in answering your questions and handling your alimony needs.

-Our Will County family attorneys could provide you with much-needed legal advice and answer any questions you have regarding your legal rights to maintenance, types of alimony awards, and the factors that determine the amount of alimony under state law.
+Our firm of compassionate and knowledgeable alimony lawyers can provide you with much-needed legal advice regarding your rights when it comes to providing or receiving spousal support, types of awards, and the factors that determine the amount of support under state law.

-Long-term or permanent alimony can be awarded to a spouse for a set period of time, this period can be indefinite, permanent, or equal to the length of the marriage.
-This type of alimony, as a Will County maintenance lawyer can explain, is generally applied to long-term marriages which lasted twenty or more years prior to the start of divorce proceedings.
+Long-term or permanent maintenance can be awarded to a spouse for a set period of time.
+This period can be indefinite, permanent, or equal to the length of the marriage.
+This type of alimony is generally applied to marriages that lasted 20 or more years prior to the start of divorce proceedings.

-Under 750 Illinois Compiled Statutes 5/504(a), the court—without regarding marital misconduct—will determine alimony through consideration of the following factors:
+Under 750 Illinois Compiled Statutes 5/504(a), the court—without regarding marital misconduct—will determine spousal maintenance through consideration of the following factors:

-If you are considering getting a divorce, or are thinking about pursuing spousal support during active divorce proceedings, a Will County maintenance lawyer is available to assist you with your case.
+If you live in Will County or the surrounding area and are considering divorce, or are thinking of pursuing spousal support during your divorce proceedings, our dedicated family law attorneys are available to assist you with your case.
 Contact our firm now to learn more about your rights and what we could do to help.